 Coaches are responsible for checking Blue Sombrero to ensure that all completed courses have been properly credited prior to March 1, 2019.

 Each team must have two coaches and only two coaches.
 Each coach must be 18 years of age or older.
 These two identified and approved coaches are the only people permitted to coach and to be in the coaching areas on the fields.
 If a trainer is traveling with a team, he/she is will not be permitted as a substitute coach for any reason and is not allowed in the coaching areas.
 The coaching area is a marked box located one yard off the touchline and centered on the halfway line.
 It is the length of the center circle and as wide as three yards depending upon the space available.
-No other persons, except for the assistant referee and a fourth official, are permitted in the coaching area.
+No other persons, except for the assistant referee and a fourth official (if utilized), are permitted in the coaching area.
 Coaches, substitutes and spectators are not permitted to enter the field of play unless requested to do so by the referee.

 Substitutes, coaches and spectators are to remain on their designated side of the field within the specified areas behind the coaches area during the game.
 Spectators are to remain in their designated areas, including between the outside edges of the penalty area for the duration of the game and are not permitted to enter the field of play.

 Coaches are responsible for their conduct and the conduct of their players, spectators and guests.
-Only positeve and encouraging coaching is permitted.
+Only positive and encouraging coaching is permitted.
 Negative comments towards their own players, opposing players or the referees will not be tolerated.
 Such behavior will result in the loss of sportsmanship points and, if serious enough, in the expulsion of a team from the National Games.

 PROPER DRESS – STANDARDS FOR UNIFORMS AND PLAYER EQUIPMENT